 [ANN] Riak 2.0pre1

-> Longer answer: Riak gave users the option of client or _vnode_ ids in version vectors.
+Longer answer: Riak gave users the option of client or _vnode_ ids in version vectors.
 By default Riak uses vnode ids.
 Riak erred on the side of caution, and would create false concurrency, rather than lose writes.
 In the usual case this isn’t a problem.
 You may generate a couple of extra sibling values.
 In the pathological case it can lead to “sibling explosion”.
 In very rare cases such explosions create very large objects that can impact node, and even cluster performance.
 So DVV style causality tracking is very much a bug fix.

 > riak-users mailing list

 > riak-users at lists.basho.com

 Desc: Message signed with OpenPGP using GPGMail